Y1chenYao/Y1chenYao/README.md

 - :paintbrush: Procreate, part-time at the Johnson Museum of Arts
 - :musical_keyboard: classical piano pieces

-> Note: The account only holds limited repo that I've been worked on, since most projects/schoolwork are on the Cornell Enterprise account (not open to the public sadly).
+> Note: The account only holds limited repo that I've been working on, since most projects/schoolwork are on the Cornell Enterprise account (not open to the public sadly).